boumba100/json-web-proofs/draft-jmiller-json-proof-algorithms.md

 #### Verify Root

-1. Extract the signature value (S) and reconstruct the commitment value (C) by executing steps 1 through 5 defined in [@proving].
+1. Extract the signature value (S) and reconstruct the commitment value (C) by following steps 1 through 5 defined in [@proving].

-2. Turn the commitment (C) value into an octet sequence as defined in [@convert-commitment-into-octet-string].
+2. Turn the commitment (C) value into an 32-octet sequence by following the steps defined in [@convert-commitment-into-octet-string].

-3. Verify the signature (S) against the octet sequence representation of the commitment value (C) using the selected ECDSA JWA algorithm.
+3. Verify the signature (S) against the 32-octet sequence representation of the commitment value (C) using the selected ECDSA JWA algorithm.

 #### Verify Proof

-1. The proof value MUST be an octet sequence of at least 194 bytes.
-If the octet sequence is less than 194 bytes, the validation has failed.
+1. The proof value MUST be an octet sequence of at least 130 bytes.
+If the octet sequence is less than 130 bytes, the validation has failed.
 2. Split the octet sequence into 1 octet for the identifier (I), 64-octet sequence for the signature (S), and the rest of the sequence for the commitment proof (V).
 3. The identifier (I) MUST be equal to 2.
 If it is not equal to 2, the validation has failed.
-4. Decode the octet-sequence representation of the commitment proof (V) as defined in [@convert-octet-string-into-commitment-selective-disclosure-proof].
+4. Decode the octet-sequence representation of the commitment proof (V) by following the steps defined in [@convert-octet-string-into-commitment-selective-disclosure-proof].
-5. Verify the commitment proof (V) as defined in [@verify-commitment-selective-disclosure-proof].
+5. Verify the commitment proof (V) by following the steps defined in [@verify-commitment-selective-disclosure-proof].
-6. Verify the octet sequence representation of the commitment (C) produced in step 5 against the signature (S) using the selected ECDSA JWA algorithm.
+6. Verify the 32-octet sequence representation of the commitment (C) (constructed in step 5) against the signature (S) using the selected ECDSA JWA algorithm.

 ### Algorithm Parameters